giangkanas/Events4All-WebApp/README.md

 # Web_development_project

-In this project, we create a web app for searching events.
-This web app, gives information about future events like concerts, sports events etc.
+The purpose of this project was to create a web application for searching and organizing events.
+The application provides the user with information about current or upcoming events enriched with visual content.
+The application stands out with its capability to search for events based on user criteria (e.g., City) and combines features such as responsiveness, user authentication, and database utilization.